FWYongxing/dnspod-DDNS/README.md

 ![example](docs/Xnip2020-05-10_17-39-37.jpg)

-## start container without a config file, which requires inputting your apiId in interactively.
+## start container without a config file, which requires inputting your apiId interactively.

 `docker run -it --network host  fuyongxing/dnspod-ddns`
 * `--network host` ensures host network interfaces can be detected by docker container